Hello everyone!

 grow or shrink at runtime.

-You can initialize a vector in two different ways:
+You can initialize a array in two different ways:

 You can work with indexes: